carlos-reynosa/adobe-commerce-cloud-and-docker-tools/README.md

 ### Built With and inspired by

 * [kvz/bash3boilerplate](https://github.com/kvz/bash3boilerplate)
-    - Framework for created sturdy bash shell scripts
+    - This project provided templates for creating bash scripts that provided argument parsing and validation, debugging, and logging .
 * [markshust/docker-magento](https://github.com/markshust/docker-magento)
-    - Utilized structure of scripts and project as well utilized direct code from  some of the scripts.
+    - This provided inspiration for how to structure much of the code.
+I also utilized some scripts directly from within this project.
 * [tlatsas/bash-spinner](https://github.com/tlatsas/bash-spinner)
-    - Script for creating a spinner while loop is running.
-This whas needed in order to show during project initialization that a source database was imported.
+    - This project provided for an easy way to display a spinner to the user during script execution.
+This was needed in order to show during project initialization that a source database was imported.
 * [jasperes/bash-yaml](https://github.com/jasperes/bash-yaml)
-    - Scripts for reading a using yaml files in bash.
+    - This project provided an easy way to work with yaml within bash scripts.
 This script helped establish the general project configuration at project.ini.dist

 <p align="right">(<a href="#top">back to top</a>)</p>